apache/iceberg/python/mkdocs/docs/api.md

 ## Query a table

 To query a table, a table scan is needed.
-A table scan accepts a filter, columns and optionally a snapshot ID:
+A table scan accepts a filter, columns and optionally a limit and a snapshot ID:

 ```python
 from pyiceberg.catalog import load_catalog